SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 .. index::
    triple: Store; example; master/slave

-Master/Slave modeling with a Store
+Master/Slave modelling with a Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The items in a ``Store`` can be of any Python type.
 In particular, they